Google introduced Performance Max campaigns towards the end of 2021 and they took the world by storm, particularly for eCommerce stores.

 The biggest criticism I have of Performance Max campaigns is that there are little to no insights.
 Similar as to why I wasn’t a fan of Smart Shopping campaigns, there is even less insight coming out of these.

 You cannot tell where your budget is being allocated, which channels, which keywords get the clicks and conversions.
-You literally just seen the most basic of stats, like so:
+You literally just seen the most basic of stats, such as impressions, clicks, cost, conversions, and cost per action:

 Is Google Performance Max worth it?